Haile Maryam Gebre: Yejju invasion

 In 1812 according to Nathaniel Pearce's journal, Ras Gugsa of Yejju ordered his head general Ackly Marro to wage war against Haile Maryam's father, Ras Gebre of Semien.
 However, Ras Gugsa's expansionist drive to subdue Semien came to an end when Haile Maryam defeated his retainer Woldi Comfu in Welkait.

 Invasion from Tigray

-On the accounts of Nathaniel Pearce (serving in the court of Ras Wolde Selassie) documented that in February 1813 Ras Wolde Selassie forces invaded Welkait which Haile Maryam governed in the name of his father Gebre as chief.
+Nathaniel Pearce (serving in the court of Ras Wolde Selassie) documented that in February 1813 Ras Wolde Selassie's forces invaded Welkait which Haile Maryam governed in the name of his father Gebre as chief.
 After the Tigrayans suffered severe losses on February 20, a month later Wolde Selassie's forces were victorious on March 19.
 Pearce noted that ‘‘Haile Maryam fought very bravely’’ but that the Tigrayan muskets were decisive.
 His brother Batri Gebre, and Asgas Sedit, the chief of Arbarcholo, his women, servants, and a great number of horses were captured.
 The battle left four hundred dead.